AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

      - Nominal Capacity of each battery

 (refer to :doc:`advanced`)

 **Grid Technology**

+Parameters here govern the potential connection to the national grid, including costs, distances, pricing for energy sold to or purchased from the grid, and reliability metrics.

 Plot settings
 --------------

+These parameters are used for the aesthetic aspects of model outputs, assigning colors to different energy sources, storage options, and other model components for visual representation in plots and charts.

 .. note::
   Please refer to the example gallery for a better understanding of the structure of both the set and parameter files.